Transportation in Hawaii: Rail

 At one time, Hawaiʻi had a network of railroads (alahao) on each of the larger islands that helped move farm commodities as well as passengers; these were incentivized by the Act to Promote the Construction of Railways (He Kānāwai e Kōkua ai i ka Hana ana i Nā Alanui Kaʻa Māhu) following the Reciprocity Treaty of 1875.
 The railroads were for the majority 3 ft narrow gauge, although there were some 2 ft 6 in gauge tracks on some of the smaller islands as well as the Hawaii Consolidated Railway (HCR), which operated in standard 4 ft 8+1/2 in gauge.
 One famous line was the one taken by the Lanakila ("Victory") train built under the directions of Benjamin Franklin Dillingham connecting Kūwili in downtown Honolulu to Mānana; this train was ridden by Liliʻuokalani which was further immortalized in a mele hula.
 The largest by far was the Oahu Railway and Land Company (OR&L) which ran multiple lines from Honolulu across the western and northern part of Oʻahu.
 The OR&L was an important player moving troops and goods during World War II.
 Traffic on this line was busy enough that there were signals on the lines facilitating movement of trains and wigwag signals at some railroad crossings for the protection of motorists.
 The mainline was officially abandoned in 1947, although part of it was bought by the US Navy and operated until 1970.
 130 mi of track remain and preservationists occasionally run trains over a portion of this line.

 Honolulu sought to initiate a rail transit system as early as the 1960s.
 By the mid-2000s, studies had finally been conducted and a light metro line was planned for the city's western suburbs.
 Construction started in 2011 and was set back by various delays until Skyline opened to service in 2023.

 Bus

 Each major island has a public bus system.
-TheBus system services Oʻahu, Hele-On services Hawaiʻi Island and County, Maui Bus services Maui and The Kauai Bus services Kauai County.
+TheBus system services Oʻahu, Hele-On services Hawaiʻi Island and County, Maui Bus services Maui and The Kauai Bus services Kauaʻi County.